Contracts - Overview

 Change Orders

 Change Orders may also be created for Contracts and tracked and managed.
 Change Orders detail the actual changes in scope to the project and once approved, these will be executed, invoiced and paid.
+See Contract Change Orders - Overview for more information.

 Change Requests

 Change Requests can also be created for Contracts and tracked and managed.
 These are higher level Change Requests to the Client/Owner, for pre-approval before creating the actual Change Order(s).
+See Change Requests - Overview for more information.

 Reporting